 DOMESTIC SERVICE REGULATION.
 The 1996 Telecommunications Act is intended to increase competition in the U.S. telecommunications markets.
 The legislation opens the local services markets by requiring LECs to permit interconnection to their networks and by establishing LEC obligations with respect to unbundled access, resale, number portability, dialing parity, access to rights-of-way, mutual compensation and other matters.
 In addition, the legislation codifies the LECs' equal access and nondiscrimination obligations and preempts inconsistent state regulation.
 The legislation also contains special provisions that eliminate the restrictions on the RBOCs and the GTE Operating Companies (the "GTOCs") from providing long distance services.
 These new provisions permit an RBOC to enter the "out-of-region" long distance market immediately upon the receipt of any state and/or federal regulatory approvals otherwise applicable to the provision of long distance service.
 These new provisions also permit an RBOC to enter the "in-region" long distance market if it satisfies procedural and substantive requirements, including obtaining FCC approval upon a showing that in certain situations facilities-based competition is present in its market, and that it has entered into interconnection agreements which satisfy a 14-point "checklist" of competitive requirements.
 The GTOCs are permitted to enter the long distance market as of the date of enactment of the 1996 Telecommunications Act, without regard to limitations by region, although necessary regulatory approvals to provide long distance services must be obtained, and the GTOCs are subject to the provisions of the 1996 Telecommunications Act that impose interconnection and other requirements on LECS.
 The 1996 Telecommunications Act also addresses a wide range of other telecommunications issues that may potentially impact the Company's operations.
 It is unknown at this time precisely the nature and extent of the impact that the legislation will have on the Company.
 As required by the legislation, the FCC has been conducting a large number of proceedings to adopt rules and regulations to implement the new statutory provisions and requirements.
 On August 1, 1996, the FCC adopted an Interconnection Order implementing the requirements that incumbent LECs make available to new entrants interconnection and unbundled network elements, and offer retail services for resale at wholesale rates.
 The FCC is considering several petitions for reconsideration of its order.
-The U.S. Court of Appeals for the Eighth Circuit recently struck down portions of the FCC's order on the grounds that the 1996 Telecommunications Act does not give the FCC jurisdiction over intrastate issues, including local rates, and that certain rules were contrary to Congressional intent.
-This ruling impacts those companies seeking to provide local service in the United States.
-The decision could also result in inconsistent regulation by state commissions and increase the uncertainty concerning the impact of the 1996 Telecommunications Act on the development of local competition.
+In addition, the U.S. Court of Appeals for the Eighth Circuit is considering a consolidated appeal of this order and has stayed certain parts of the order.